 Simplex frequency used is 147.500

-Local entry level (Technician) HAM Classes are sometimes offered by the Emergency Volunteer Corps of Nehalem Bay.
-You can look under News and Events on their website and the EVCNB calendar for upcoming classes.
+You can also check with the Emergency Volunteer Corps of Nehalem Bay (EVCNB) under News and Events, and the EVCNB calendar for upcoming classes.
 The HAM radio club of Lincoln County also offers classes.
 Other resources which are available:

 - Online practice exams at

 - The ARRL General Class License Manual for Ham Radio